Disease Guide ·Diabetes ·2026

 7Does pet insurance cover diabetes in dogs?

-Most pet insurance policies cover diabetes as a standard illness — including insulin, syringes, monitoring, and emergency DKA treatment.
-Since diabetes is chronic and lifelong, check your policy's limits on chronic condition coverage.
-Some policies cover chronic conditions indefinitely, others cap coverage.
-Cataract surgery (a common diabetic complication at $2,500-$4,500/eye) is usually covered if diabetes itself is covered.
-Enroll before any symptoms appear.
+Most cover diabetes as standard illness-insulin, syringes, monitoring, DKA treatment.
+Check chronic limits: some cover indefinitely, others cap coverage.
+Cataract surgery ($2,500-$4,500/eye) usually covered if diabetes is.
+Enroll before symptoms appear.

 Marcel Janik, founder of RealVetCost